Case 1: Management of Second-Degree Atrioventricular Block

 Mobitz type I and type II second-degree AV block cannot be differentiated from the ECG when 2:1 AV block is present; 2:1 AV block can be assessed using various maneuverers and pharmacologic testing to categorize the block as Mobitz type I or II.
 Carotid sinus massage or adenosine slows AV nodal conduction, and with reduction in block from 2:1 to 3:2, Mobitz type I can be revealed.
 However, atropine and exercise enhance AV nodal conduction and will eliminate Mobitz type I.

 Reversible causes include ablation and medications that block AV conduction such as β-blockers, calcium channel blockers, and digoxin.
 Other causes include myocardial infraction, cardiomyopathy, endocarditis, and myocarditis.
-A diagnosis is usually made based on history and ...
+A diagnosis is usually made based ...